1984 San Diego Padres season: Regular season

-The team relied on small ball and moving runners over.
+The team relied on small ball and moving runners from base to base.
 With the exception of Gwynn, who finished third in balloting for the NL Most Valuable Player Award, no Padre enjoyed an outstanding season individually.
 McReynolds led the team with a .465 slugging percentage and was tied with Nettles for the team lead in home runs with 20.
 Only two other Padres exceeded 10 homers.
 Garvey led the club with 86 RBIs, the only Padre with more than 75.
 Coming off his thumb injury from 1983, he hit only eight home runs and drew just 24 walks, but had 175 hits and did not commit an error.
 Wiggins' move to second base proved successful, as he exhibited excellent range with his quickness in spite of his 32 fielding errors.
 Offensively as the leadoff hitter, he batted .258 and drew 75 walks for an on-base percentage of .342, while setting club records by stealing 70 bases and scoring 106 runs.
 Benefitting from the higher number of fastballs opposing pitchers threw in response to Wiggins' speed, Gwynn batted above .400 when his speedy teammate was on base.
 According to Williams, Wiggins "was absolutely the most valuable player in the National League in 1984."
 No longer a .300 hitter like in his earlier days with St. Louis, Templeton enjoyed his most successful season since 1981.
 Hitting eighth in the lineup, he did not receive many pitches to hit.
 He batted .258 with 24 extra-base hits and six game-winning RBI, and was praised by Williams for his defense.
 Both Templeton and Gwynn were honored by The Sporting News with Silver Slugger Awards, and Martinez (.249, 13 HR, 68 walks) was named to the Topps All-Star Rookie Team.
 Martinez however, hit only three homers in the second half, and just one after July 18, after hitting 10 in the first half.
 Troubled by his knees, Kennedy slumped to .240 while his RBIs fell to 57 from 98 a year earlier.
 Nettles hit .222, which was 29 points below his career average, and most of his homers came in two hot streaks.
 However, his averages of .252/.355/.469 against right-handed pitching were near his career norms.